mathieudutour/kayero/README.md

 - It's just Markdown - a Kayero notebook is just a Markdown document with a script attached.
 - Every notebook is fully editable and can be saved as a Markdown file.
-- Notebooks can also be published as Gists, generating a unique URL for your notebook.
 - JavaScript code blocks can be executed.
 They're treated as functions, with their return value visualised.
 Kayero can visualise arrays and objects, similar to the Chrome object inspector.
     - Code blocks can be set to run automatically when the notebook loads.
 They can also be set to hidden, so that only the result is visible.
 - Data sources can be defined.
 These will be automatically fetched when the notebook is loaded, and made available for use inside code blocks.
 A datasource can be either: